-Chapter 10 HOUSING QUALITY STANDARDS AND INSPECTIONS
+Chapter 10 HOUSING QUALITY STANDARDS AND INSPECTIONS [24 CFR 982.401]

-Housing Quality Standards (HQS) are the HUD minimum quality standards for tenant-based programs.
+Housing Quality Standards (HQS) are the HUD minimum quality standards for tenantbased programs.
 HQS standards are required both at initial occupancy and during the term of the lease.
 HQS standards apply to the building and premises, as well as the unit.
 Newly leased units must pass the HQS inspection before the beginning date of the assisted lease and HAP contract.

-The PHA will inspect each unit under contract at least annually.
-The PHA will also have an inspection supervisor perform quality control inspections on the number of files required for file sampling by SEMAP annually to maintain the PHA's required standards and to assure consistency in the PHA's program.
-This Chapter describes the PHA's procedures for performing HQS and other types of inspections, and PHA standards for the timeliness of repairs.
+HACB will inspect each unit under contract at least annually.
+HACB will perform quality control inspections on the number of files required for file sampling by SEMAP annually to maintain the HACB required standards and to assure consistency in the HACB s program.
+This Chapter describes the HACB's procedures for performing HQS and other types of inspections, and HACB standards for the timeliness of repairs.
 It also explains the responsibilities of the owner and family, and the consequences of non-compliance with HQS requirements for both families and owners.
-The use of the term "HQS" in this Administrative Plan refers to the combination of both HUD and PHA requirements.
-(See the additions to HQS listed under "Acceptability Criteria and Exceptions to HQS" later in this chapter.)
+The use of the term "HQS" in this Administrative Plan refers to the combination of both HUD and HACB requirements.
+(See the additions to HQS listed under Section G "Acceptability Criteria and Exceptions to HQS" later in this chapter.)